kenaniscoding/CPECOG1_QUIZ1/README.md

 # CPECOG1_QUIZ1
-change the image file path
+change the image file path and use FINALFINAL.py
 ## TODO
 - reduce time complexity
 - fix displaying for original and modified image